-Building correct, anisotropic model of the medium is a fundamental task, which enables at next stages to define reliable parameters of azimuthal anisotropy.
-Presented depth imaging workflow consists of 3 stages to depict differences in the final results obtained with standard and advanced (continuous full azimuth angle domain) applications.
+Building correct, anisotropic (VTI / TTI), model of the medium is a fundamental task, which enables to define reliable parameters of azimuthal anisotropy in the next steps.
+Presented depth imaging workflow consists of 3 stages to depict differences in the results obtained with standard (which are blind to azimuth) and advanced (continuous full azimuth angle domain) applications.

 The first and second stages were accomplished with standard applications, which do not retain and do not use azimuthal information.
-In the first one the isotropic model, and in the second one, anisotropic VTI (vertical transverse isotropy) models were build.
+In the first one, the isotropic model, and in the second one, anisotropic VTI (vertical transverse isotropy) model, were built respectively.

 In the third stage the most advanced, full azimuth applications were used to build final anisotropic VTI model and perform final, full azimuth angle domain PreSDM.
-Comparison of the final results from second and third stages enabled to assess effectiveness of the full azimuth applications.
+Comparison of the final results from second and from third stages enabled to assess effectiveness of the full azimuth applications.